dapr/docs/daprdocs/content/en/reference/api/service_invocation_api.md

 ## Invoke a method on a non-Dapr endpoint

-This endpoint lets you invoke a method on a non-Dapr endpoint using a HTTPEndpoint resource name, or a Fully Qualified Domain Name (FQDN) URL.
+This endpoint lets you invoke a method on a non-Dapr endpoint using an `HTTPEndpoint` resource name, or a Fully Qualified Domain Name (FQDN) URL.

 ### HTTP Request